jcacela0298/Python-Programs/Python Rest API World Clock Project/ReadMe.txt

 First, we need to import unittest which allows us to test our code with test cases and suites.
 We also need to import subprocesses so we can generate scenarios or "subprocesses" that we need for testing, and so that we can connect to the output, input, and error pipes, and retrieve their return codes.

 We then make a TestCommandLineClient class where we define three methods.
-The first is the method / scenario where the correct time zone parameter is entered.
+The first is the method/scenario where the correct time zone parameter is entered.
 We create a subprocess with these characteristics, use subprocess.run to run this process, and store the result in the "result" variable.
-Stout=subprocess.PIPE captures the subprocesses's standard output, and stderr=subprocess.PIPE captures the standard error.
+Stout=subprocess.PIPE captures the subprocesses' standard output, and stderr=subprocess.PIPE captures the standard error.
 I learned that Universal_newlines=True just makes it known to the system that our output needs to be decoded using our system's default text encoding.
 A positive return code for subprocesses is typically 0, which is why we have the line self.assertEqual(result.returncode, o).
 Lastly, for this method, we create a variable that stores the string "Current time in est", and then we check whether this string is present in the standard output of that method via "self.assertIn(expected_string, result.stdout)", which would indicate that the test was a success and the est parameter was viable since "Current time in est" was in fact returned.

-Next, we have the method / scenario where no parameter is inputted, in which case we would still perform the steps listed in the previous method, but we would assert that the returncode is "1" which is a failure, and we would assert that the error message we receive is equal to " 'Usage: python client.py <timezone>\n' ", which is what we typically would receive in the Client.py file in this scenario.
+Next, we have the method/scenario where no parameter is inputted, in which case we would still perform the steps listed in the previous method, but we would assert that the return code is "1" which is a failure, and we would assert that the error message we receive is equal to " 'Usage: python client.py <timezone>\n' ", which is what we typically would receive in the Client.py file in this scenario.

-Then, we create the method / scenario where a parameter has 4 characters and is therefore incorrect -- again we would assert that the returncode is "1" for a failure, and again and we would assert that the error message we receive is equal to " 'Usage: python client.py <timezone>\n' ".
+Then, we create the method/scenario where a parameter has 4 characters and is therefore incorrect -- again we would assert that the return code is "1" for a failure, and again and we would assert that the error message we receive is equal to " 'Usage: python client.py <timezone>\n' ".

 When running this file to test the three test scenarios, the result in the command prompt should be as follows: